-Steve is nationally ranked in the area of products liability in the 2012-2017 editions of Benchmark Litigation and listed as a "Life Science Star" in LMG Life Sciences from 2012 to 2017.
+Steve has been nationally ranked in the area of products liability in Benchmark Litigation and listed as a "Life Science Star" in LMG Life Sciences.
 In a 2012 article about the firm’s products liability practice, LMG Life Sciences noted:

 “Another extremely talented and experienced litigator with the firm is Stephen Urbanczyk.
 Peers compliment Urbanczyk for his “deftness in the courtroom and his tactics in defending his clients.”
 With cases representing pharmaceutical drugs such as Prempro . . . and Norplant . . .
 Urbanczyk is extremely well versed in dealing with complex mass tort claims relating to the industry.”